Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions] instead: (https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/).

 == Changelog ==
+= 5.1.2 =
+* Improvement: remove one recommendation from the activate ssl notice, to keep it clean

 = 5.1.1 =
 * Improvement: color of progress bar
 * Improvement: make notice about not protected directories dismissible, in case the Let's Encrypt certificate generation process is not completed.